GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 <div id="ref-roebroeks_veil_1992" class="csl-entry">

 Roebroeks, W., Loecker, D.D., Hennekens, P., Leperen, M.V., 1992.
-"A veil of stones”: On the interpretation of an early middle palaeolithic low density scatter at maastricht-belvédère (the netherlands).
+"A veil of stones”: On the interpretation of an early Middle Palaeolithic low density scatter at Maastricht-Belvédère (The Netherlands).
 Analecta Praehistorica Leidensia 25 The end of our third decade: Papers written on the occasion of the 30th anniversary of the Institutte of prehistory, volume I 25, 1–16.